 Broughton’s Mental Health and Wellbeing Policy outlines the steps that we are taking as a school to have a positive environment for mental health and wellbeing.

-If you have concerns about your child then you can contact their Progress Leader, Progress Tutor, or one of the Pastoral Team.
+If you have concerns about your child then you can contact their Head of Year, Form Tutor, or one of the Pastoral Team.

 There are a wide variety of services that you can access if you have concerns about your child.